Khalid Yasin: Notable views

 Yasin believes that HIV, the virus that causes AIDS, is probably man-made and that the US government is the likely culprit.
 He said that “missionaries from the World Health Organization and Christian groups ... went into Africa and inoculated people for diphtheria, malaria, yellow fever and they put in the medicine the AIDS virus.”

 Yasin accuses Israel of state terrorism.
 He refers to "an occupation of Palestinian land by the criminal state of Israel ... and they are still committing terrorism after 50 years".

 Regarding capital punishment by some Muslim states, Yasin has said: "Then people can see, people without hands, people can see in public heads rolling down the street, people got [sic] their hands and feet from opposite sides chopped off and they see them crucified ...
 They see people put up against the pole and see them get lashed in public.
 They see it, and because they see it, it acts as a deterrent for them because they say I don't want that to happen to me".
 Yasin made these comments during an investigation for a British Channel 4 documentary, "Dispatches: Undercover Mosque", which investigated the intolerance and fundamentalism reportedly being spreading through Britain's mosques from the Saudi Arabian religious establishment closely linked to the Saudi Arabian government.
 Yasin responded that his comments should be considered in context and that he did not support or promote Saudi Arabian government religious rhetoric and that, in any event, capital punishment occurred in many countries.
 "The lecture," he stated, "was aimed at reforming the Muslim people, the Muslim society and the Muslim world … to be adjudicated by the Sovereign Islamic State" when one exists.

 On September 7, 2003 Yasin appeared on Australian radio program Sunday Night with John Cleary.
 Discussing the rarity of international governing bodies within Islam, Cleary asked where Sharia fits into that and Yasin replied: "Well the Sharia is the cement that keeps all the bricks together.
 The Sharia is the legislative element.
 The Sharia is the judicial element.
 This is where rules, this is where juristic decisions, this is where the courts, this is where law is.
 And I mean if you don't have a people that is governed by Sharia, then you have a lawless people."

 Denmark

 In 2010 Yasin lectured in Copenhagen at a Muslim youth project called "North Bronx" - From Gang Member to Conscious Muslim, with one of his credentials being the fact that Yasin is a former gang member from Harlem.
 His participation stirred political debate whether Yasin was a suitable role model for keeping youths out of gangs.
 The organizer of the event defended Yasin and stated that, "He has totally changed his position and entered the fight to prevent radicalization and crime".
-In June 2017 he was banned from entering the Kingdom of Denmark.
+In June 2017 he was banned from entering the Kingdom of Denmark for two years..